SpinachR/research_ideas/README.md

 7. Deep Co-Training with Task Decomposition for *Semi-Supervised Domain Adaptation*: two tasks (semi-supervised learning + unsupervised domain adaptation)

 8. Catastrophic Forgetting Meets Negative Transfer: Batch Spectral Shrinkage.
 Minimizing the spectral norm of transferable features

+9. Light-weight calibration a separable component for unsupervised domain adaptation
+   Instead of modifing the model, this work modifies the inputs to achieve domain adaptation, which is flexible to adapt to arbitrary new domains after being deployed and compressed.
+Data calibrator is responsible for achieving domain adaptation via unsupervised training.
+   Instead of directly generating source-like data, it generates source-like perturbation

 # Domain Adaptation Applications
 1. Domain Adaptation for Image Dehazing